 NC IDEA ECOSYSTEM supports organizations executing on innovative and transformational ideas that can strengthen North Carolina’s entrepreneurial ecosystem.

-For our 2018 NC IDEA ECOSYSTEM solicitation, we are particularly interested in proposals from organizations who serve under-resourced entrepreneurs building scaleable businesses.
+NC IDEA is particularly interested in supporting organizations who serve under-resourced entrepreneurs building scaleable businesses.
 Under-resourced is intentionally vague; the lack of resources may be due to factors of geography, gender, race or limited economic means.
 Organizations who primarily serve audiences of high technology, venture-backable businesses are still invited to apply but are herewith informed that the number of grants targeted for that sector will be limited.

 It is not our intention to create funding dependencies.
 This effort is intended to validate vital activities and demonstrate that continuing (supporting) those activities, beyond the period of the grant, would be in the interest of the communities served.